Red Barn Murder: Trial

-Ann Marten was called to give evidence of the events of the day of Maria's disappearance and her later dreams.
-Thomas Marten then told the court how he had dug up his daughter, and Maria's 10-year-old brother George revealed that he had seen Corder with a loaded pistol before the alleged murder and later had seen him walking from the barn with a pickaxe.
+Marten's stepmother was called to give evidence of the events of the day of Maria's disappearance and her later dreams.
+Thomas Marten then told the court how he had dug up his daughter, and Maria's 10-year-old brother George revealed that he had seen Corder with a loaded pistol before the alleged murder and had later seen him walking from the barn with a pickaxe.
 Lea gave evidence concerning Corder's arrest and the objects found during the search of his house.
 The prosecution suggested that Corder had never wanted to marry Maria Marten, but that her knowledge of some of his criminal dealings had given her a hold over him, and that his theft of the money sent by her child's father had been a source of tension between them.

 Corder then gave his own version of the events.
 He admitted to being in the barn with Marten, but said that he had left after they argued.
 He claimed that he heard a pistol shot while he was walking away, and that he ran back to the barn to find her dead with one of his pistols beside her.
 Corder pleaded with the jury to give him the benefit of the doubt, but after they retired, it took them only thirty-five minutes to return with a guilty verdict.
-Baron Alexander sentenced him to hang and afterwards be dissected:
+Baron Alexander sentenced Corder to hang and afterwards be dissected:

 Corder spent the next three days in prison agonising over whether to confess to the crime and make a clean breast of his sins before God.
-He finally confessed after entreaties from his wife, several meetings with the prison chaplain, and pleas from both his warder and John Orridge, the governor of the prison.
-Corder strongly denied stabbing Marten, claiming that he had accidentally shot her in the eye after they argued while she was changing out of her disguise.
+He finally confessed after entreaties from his wife, several meetings with the prison chaplain and pleas from both his warder and John Orridge, the governor of the prison.
+Corder strongly denied stabbing Marten, claiming that he had shot her in the eye after they argued.